Nroulston/VUI-BrewTracker/README.md

-# Cohort Game Time
+# Brew Tracker with Voice User Interface

-Welcome to Cohort Game Time a simple drinking game designed to use Websockets for real time communication between clients.
-You can change the kind of cards to just trivia by working with the cards class's in the front end.
+Welcome to Brew Tracker with Voice User Interface a simple MVP app that integrates the react-speech-recognition npm package to wrap around MDN's Web Speech API to record a brew days data.
+The App was written with a Rails API backend, and uses hooks with React Redux and Redux-toolkit in the frontend.

 ## Prerequisites
 *You have installed the following